VaanaCZ/LANVP/README.md

 ## What does V-Patch do?

-### Total FPS Uncap (60+ FPS) & Variable Framerate
+### Total FPS Uncap (60+ FPS) & Variable Frame rate

-The main feature of V-Patch is the abillity to completely remove the default 30 FPS limit.
-Unlike other FPS patches which can only change the limit to 60, V-Patch allows the game to be run completely uncapped by implementing a better FPS cap removal method, which also doesnt suffer from side-effects such as the game simulation running at incorrect speeds!
+The main feature of V-Patch is the ability to completely remove the default 30 FPS limit.
+Unlike other FPS patches which can only change the limit to 60, V-Patch allows the game to be run completely uncapped by implementing a better FPS cap removal method, which also doesn't suffer from side-effects such as the game simulation running at incorrect speeds!

 In addition, V-Patch implements the following fixes for FPS-related bugs:
-- Cars brake at the correct speed no matter the framerate.
+- Cars brake at the correct speed no matter the frame rate.
 (Fixes a problem in the case "The Golden Butterfly")
 - The Pencil in the case "The Set Up" can now be picked up.
 - Pigeons take off at the correct speed.